-1.4.1.5.
 Tab-delimited text file

 All documents can be exported into a tabular format for purposes of further analysis and/or printing.
-This includes documents that were created by ELAN itself (see Section 1.2.2 and Section 1.2.5) as well as documents that were imported into ELAN from any of the supported formats.
+This includes documents that were created by ELAN itself (see the section called "Creating a new document" and the section called "Opening an existing document") as well as documents that were imported into ELAN from any of the supported formats.
 Do the following: